FreeMasen/SmartThingsEdgeDrivers/http_button/readme.md

 ## Getting the port

 The driver isn't allowed to request a port when opening a socket this means the port will change each time this driver is started.
+To determine what port you need to interact with you have 3 options

+### The Smartthings App

+This driver emits a capability "Current URL" which will display the full URL for the server in the detail view of every button device.
+Simply select the device card from the app and it should populate.

+### Driver Logs

-To determine what port you need to interact with, start the live logs from smartthings CLI and a log message coming from `http_button` will pop up every 5 seconds with the ip and port number in them.
+Start the live logs from `smartthings` CLI and a log message coming from `http_button` will pop up every minute with the IP and port number in them.

 ```sh
 smartthings edge:drivers:logcat --hub-address=<hub-ip>